ews-ffarella/amrTerrain/README.md

 useTiff: "........pathtofillfile.tif"

+If not specified by `caseCRS`, the mesh will be created in UTM (WGS84) coordinate reference system.

+If the elevation data you have used does not come from SRTM, you can provide the `elevationProduct` meta data.

+The input elevation will be resampled to fir your domain.
+If you have used SRTM, the resolution will be either 30m or 90m.
+You can however customized this by passing the parameter `elevationResolution`.

+If you don't want the various terrain plots, you can disable them by setting `elevationShowPlots` to `false`.

 ### Roughness Data

 Currently there is only one option for supporting heterogenous roughness data.
 This involves downloading the netCDF file from: <https://cds.climate.copernicus.eu/datasets/satellite-land-cover?tab=overview>